Abu Ali Express

 As of September 2022, it was the Telegram channel with the most views per post in Israel.
 Stories first published by Abu Ali Express have been often reproduced in the mainstream Israeli media, including in Maariv, Globes, Ynet, Arutz Sheva, as well as on Israeli television.

+During the Gaza war in 2023–2024, the channel hit new records with over 25 million views and 30,000 new subscribers in one day, and over 100,000 new subscribers who joined throughout the fighting.

+In September 2025, the channel conducted an exclusive interview with Israeli Prime Minister Benjamin Netanyahu.